cicada-lang/cicada-solo/src/infra/README.md

 # Infra

-A module in `infra/` is module might be extracted into a standalone library.
+A module in `infra/` is a module that might be extracted into a standalone library.